US 98 (Dade City Bypass) Widening from 7th St. S. to 7th St. N. 256423-3-52-01

 Dade City – A new roundabout opened Monday morning, December 23, 2024, at the intersection of the US 98 Bypass (also US 301) and Old Lakeland Highway.
 The roundabout connects the two roadways, while maintaining access to businesses on the west side of the corridor.

 Currently, the roundabout is in a single-lane configuration as widening work continues along the US 98 Bypass to eventually open a second lane in 2026.
-Access to southbound Old Lakeland Highway from the roundabout will not be available until approximately March 2025.
 Drivers going to Embassy Plaza and Reliance Auto Repair exit and enter on the west side of the roundabout.
 Pedestrians going through this area are guided to a channelized sidewalk.

 Roundabout Driving Tips